-Here we come to the TAF TSI (Telematic application for freight technical specification for interoperability), which was issued as Commission Regulation No 62/2006.
+Here we come to the TAF TSI (Telematic application for freight technical specification for interoperability), which was issued as Commission Regulation No 62/2006 (This Regulation has been replaced by Regulation no 1305/2014, known as the revised TAF TSI, for more information please see the chapter 1.6 of this document).
 TAF TSI was developed to facilitate the international exchange of information on cross-border rail-freight services.
 It sets the functional and technical standards (mainly content and format of data) for exchanging information between IMs, RUs and other stakeholders.
 The contribution of such a uniform exchange of information should be in increasing efficiency, service quality, reducing freight handling costs and providing better customer information.

-1.3.
-The concept of TAF TSI
+1.3.The concept of TAF TSI